 Nameless Numberhead Bio:

 Nameless Numberhead is Maari Suorsa and Henry Riggs.
-Their work have been featured on FunnyorDie, TedX, and most recently at NYSketchFest.
-The two have performed at various festivals, comedy theatre's, and colleges all over the country including: The iO Theatre (Chicago), The PIT (NYC), Dad's Garage (Atlanta), Piccolo Fringe Festival, Sacramento Comedy Festival, New South Comedy Festival, and more.
+Their work have been featured on FunnyorDie, TedX, SF Sketchfest, and most recently in a film collaboration with the band Shovels & Rope..
+The two have performed at various festivals, comedy theatre's, and colleges all over the country including: SF Sketchfest, NY Sketchfest, Cincinnati Fringe, The iO Theatre (Chicago), The PIT (NYC), Dad's Garage (Atlanta), Piccolo Fringe, Dallas Comedy Festival, Sacramento Comedy Festival, New South Comedy Festival, and more.
 Charm City Comedy Project calls Nameless Numberhead "one of the most compelling sketch shows we've ever hosted".

-Maari Suorsa is an ensemble member with The New Colony (Chicago) and a graduate of The Annoyance Theatre program (Chicago).
+Maari Suorsa is a comedy writer, improviser, and actor.
+An ensemble member with The New Colony (Chicago) and a graduate of The Annoyance Theatre program (Chicago).
 She has starred off-Broadway originating the role of Dale in the original cast of Five Lesbians Eating a Quiche.

-Henry Riggs is an ensemble member of The New Colony (Chicago), Theatre 99 (Charleston), and a graduate of the iO Chicago program where he performed with 4 house teams.
+Henry Riggs is a comedy writer, improvisor, and actor.
+An ensemble member of The New Colony (Chicago), Theatre 99 (Charleston), and graduate of iO Chicago.
 He received a Non-Equity Jeff Award (Chicago) for Original Music Composition for That Sordid Little Story.